StadiaStudios/passpro/readme.txt

 How to Download:
 IOS: Share > Add to Homescreen in Safari.
 Windows/Chromebook: Install site as app.

 Android: Add to Homescreen

+Install the official Autofill extension here: https://github.com/StadiaStudios/passpro-autofill-extension/releases/tag/security
+More downloads and info coming soon related to the extension.